 Risk Factors and Complications

 Several diabetes-related factors increase implant complications beyond blood sugar control.
 Diabetic patients often experience slower wound healing, increased susceptibility to infections, and reduced bone quality around implant sites.
 Certain diabetes medications can also affect bone metabolism and healing capacity.
+Review our pre-operative instructions to understand how to prepare for your procedure.

 Prevention and Management Strategies